 - Enjoy nature.

 Urgh….
 I used to reject exercise… not enough time….Giving up my gym membership because I was so busy at work (corporate hell) and too tired to do anything once I got home…moreover, I was even too tired to care.
-Finally, I went to the doctors because I couldn’t cope with the stress of everyday life anymore.
+Finally, I went to see a doctor because I couldn’t cope with the stress of everyday life anymore.
 Being diagnosed with stress, anxiety and depression I finally went back to the gym!
 Now I prefer to swim.
-I’ll be back to it when the Covid restrictions are lifted, hopefully in the deep blue ocean.
+I’m back to it now the Covid restrictions are lifting, hopefully, I’ll be able to have a dip in the deep blue ocean very soon too.

 What’s your favourite form of exercise?